-The new Liège-Guillemins station comprises a monumental steel and glass dome 200 m long and 35 m high, covering the tracks and new infrastructure, built mainly in white concrete.
-In particular, it accommodates high-speed TGV trains travelling between Paris and Cologne.
+The new station is composed of a monumental 200-meter-long dome, made up of steel and glass, which covers the tracks and the new infrastructure essentially realised with white concrete.
+It notably accommodates high-speed TGV trains travelling between Paris and Cologne.

 The station is organised on three levels:

-– passenger centre (waiting rooms, shops, etc.) located beneath the railway tracks, at the same level as the pedestrian square in front of the station.
-The tracks are supported by box-girder bridge decks.
-Concrete plate girders support the glass-tile platforms bringing light to the centre of the building,
+- the passengers’ centre (waiting rooms, retail stores…) is located beneath the railway tracks, at the same level as the pedestrian square in front of the station.
+The tracks are supported by through-girder bridge decks.
+Concrete plate girders support the glass-tiles platforms carrying light to the centre,

-– the two transverse footbridges above the tracks provide direct access to the various platforms from the drop-off/pick up point behind the station.
+- the two transverse footbridges above the tracks which enable direct access to the different platforms from the kiss-and-ride area at the back of the station.

-All visible structures are executed in white concrete; the numerous curved and/or skewed surfaces of the structure presented challenges for design and execution.
+Every visible structure is made in white concrete, including the numerous curved and/or skewed surfaces that represent a challenge of design and realisation.

-At the rear, the station has a three-storey car park erected at the foot of Cointe hill.
-The drop off/pick up point is at the top of this car-park and has a direct link to the E40-E25 motorways connection.
+At the rear, the station comprises a three-storey car park erected on the bottom of Cointe hill.
+The kiss-and-ride area is located at the top of this car park and is directly linked to the E40-E25 motorway.

-Two storm water basins have been sunk beneath the station for the runoff water from the 33,000 m² roof.
+Two stormwater basins have been burried beneath the station, collecting the water coming from the 33,000-square-meter roof.

-Construction was in a number of phases, as the old station adjacent to the new one remained in operation throughout the works, with half of the tracks still in use.
+Many construction phases were necessary because of the old station, adjacent to the new one, that remained operational throughout the construction work, with half of the railway tracks still in use.